ctrlw/magni/README.md

   * Raspberry Pi Zero is nice for its size, but needs specific cables/adapters for camera and USB
   * Raspberry Pi 4 needs specific cables/adapters and may need a heat-sink or fan
 * Raspberry Pi camera
-  * Strongly recommended is an official Raspberry Pi camera v2, due to better image quality and flexible focus
+  * Strongly recommended is an official Raspberry Pi camera v2, due to better image quality and flexible focus than the 5MP ones.
+The high quality camera with additional lenses is not needed
 * Raspberry Pi camera cable
   * only if the standard 15cm cable is too short or you need the smaller cable for Raspberry Pi Zero
 * Micro USB charger